Writers’ Strike Could Devastate Film And TV Production, Lead To ‘Industry Earthquake’

 Should this strike occur, the results could be highly damaging.

 The last writers’ strike stretched from the end of 2007 through the start of 2008, lasting 100 days in total.
-As WGA West director David J. Young explained in a letter, this strike “resulted in the loss of almost 25% of primetime scripted programming for the 2007-2008 broadcast season.
+As WGA West director David J. Young explained in a letter, this strike “resulted in the loss of almost 25 percent of primetime scripted programming for the 2007-2008 broadcast season.
 During the strike, the broadcast networks ran out of new episodes to air and were forced to air reruns and increased amounts of reality programming.”

 As Young explained further, these ratings ended up forcing NBC to return money to advertisers.